Sandy Mokwena: Personal life

 He died on 25 January 2018 in the morning of natural causes at the age of 68.
 The funeral service was held at the Grace Bible Church in Soweto on 26 January 2018.
 He was then buried at Heroes Acre in West Park Cemetery, Johannesburg.

 Career

 In 1972, he performed in the stage play Iphi Ntombi with the role 'Cappie'.
-With the play, he toured internationally and continued to play the role until 1984. and then in the television serial Going Up.
+With the play, he toured internationally and continued to play the role until 1984. and then in the television series Going Up.

 In 2005, he was selected for the role 'Bra Eddie Khumalo' in the television soap opera Scandal!.
 The show became highly popular where Sandy continued to play the role until his death in 2018.
-A memorial service was held at the Scandal! studios on Wednesday in honour of the 17 years he spent at the serial.
-Meanwhile, he played the role 'Ken Mokoena' in the serial Yizo Yizo 1.
+A memorial service was held at the Scandal! studios in honour of the 13 years he spent on the soapie.
+Mokwena also played the role of 'Ken Mokoena' in the drama series Yizo Yizo 1.

 Apart from Scandal!, he contributed many television productions such as Generations, Khululeka, Soul City, Justice for All and Zero Tolerance.
 Meanwhile, he worked in the films: Taxi to Soweto (1992), The Principal (1996), Dead End (1999) and Scarback (2000).